-The difficulties of conducting genealogical research is often compounded in aboriginal genealogical research.
-It can be challenging to locate and interpret records, records of aboriginal ancestry are of a complex nature and organization with records from different sources contradicting each other and all reflecting the perspectives of their creators.
+The difficulties of conducting genealogical research is often compounded in Indigenous genealogical research.
+It can be challenging to locate and interpret records, records of indigenous ancestry are of a complex nature and organization with records from different sources contradicting each other and all reflecting the perspectives of their creators.
 Records that contain personal information may be subject to access and privacy legislation or to restrictions placed on them by donors.

 Here we will try to untangle some of those challenges and provide genealogists with tools to guide their research efforts.
-The focus of this page is on First Nations in British Columbia though some information on other aboriginal groups is provided.
+The focus of this page is on Indigenous peoples in British Columbia though some information on other Indigenous groups is provided.

 Much of the content for this page was adapted from Aboriginal Genealogy at Library and Archives Canada.
-Anyone conducting aboriginal research is strongly advised to consult this resource, available in print at VPL and online.
+Anyone conducting indigenous research is strongly advised to consult this resource, available in print at VPL and online.
 You may also wish to consult directly with Library and Archives Canada staff either in person on Level 6 of the Central Library or by phone (604-666-9699) or email (firstname.lastname@example.org).

 |* B13375 & B13377 missing from collection|